BgeeDB/bgee_pipeline/pipeline/post_processing/README.md

 The main steps are the following:

 1. we compute ranks using different approaches for each data type.
-2. we "normalize" ranks inside each data type (except for RNA-Seq, no normalization)
-3. we "normalize" ranks over all genes, conditions and data types for each species
+2. we "normalize" ranks over all genes, conditions and data types for each species
-4. we compute a global weighted mean rank for each gene in each condition over all data types
+3. we compute a global weighted mean rank for each gene in each condition over all data types

 #### Affymetrix data